 What is Insomnia?

-Insomnia is a peculiar sleep disorder.
+Insomnia is a particular sleep disorder.
 Those who suffer from it show the following symptoms:

 - Interrupted sleep and difficulty to go back to sleep.